madebysnacks/No_Class/readme.md

 - Fast

 ## Is this right for my project ?
-No_Idea.
+**No_Idea**.
 But if you value modern, clean code and semantic markup structure, then chances are you may think Yes!
 With a set of CSS variables predefined and all usable HTML markup tags accounted for, No_Class is built to configure and scale.
 Rather than getting overwhelmed by CSS, enjoy being surprised and delighted by CSS.
 Instead of hunting and researching how best to reference a tome of hundreds of custom classes, start with a clean slate.
 You do not have to believe this, but you do not really need a hundred different `div`s.
 At one time, for some scenarios, that was reasonable, but with the constantly growing list of new markup tags available it is almost criminal to not utilize what is freely available.

 ## There are other frameworks like this
-No_Kidding.
+**No_Kidding**.
 And some of them are great.
 No_Offense if you choose one of those.
 Honestly, doing so is the whole point in the grand scheme of things.
 Chipping away at the blind follower count of Bootstrap is God's work.
 Definitely check out water.css, mvp.css, new.css, and the others.

 ### What makes this so great ?
 - Not a single CSS class in sight